Turidus/MinecraftMapmaker-JediTion/resources/README.md

 ## About the cobblestone line
-When you built/import the construct, you will notice that there is an **additional line** at the *north* end, made out of cobblestone.
+When you built/import the construct, you will notice that there is an **additional line** at the *north* end, made out of cobblestone (or another kind of block if cobblestone is turned of).
 This is necessary to prevent the first line of the image to be miscolored.
 One easy way to deal with this additional line is to place it just out of range of the map, which prevents it from being rendered.
 Another way is to replace the line of cobblestones with something that blends with the environment.